EEE-ELEC2645/EEE-ELEC2645.github.io/docs/debugging/debugging.md

 # Introduction to Debugging

-Code rarely works perfectly the first time—and that’s normal.
+Code rarely works perfectly the first time - and that’s normal.
 Even major companies release updates to fix mistakes.
 Debugging is not optional; it’s a core part of programming.
 Bugs in your code can lead to incorrect results, crashes, or security vulnerabilities, or in extreme cases [exploding rockets](https://en.wikipedia.org/wiki/Ariane_flight_V88#Launch_failure), [lost spacecraft](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter#Cause_of_failure), or [radiation overdose](https://en.wikipedia.org/wiki/Therac-25).

 If your code doesn’t work, **you made a mistake**.
 Learning to find and fix errors yourself is essential.
 Developing the problem-solving skills needed to understand why your code isn't working and to fix it is crucial to succeed as an engineer.